Unusual Dog Breeds

 New Guinea Singing Dog

 Like many primitive (pariah) dogs the New Guinea Singing Dog produces a singular howling sound.
-See: primitive dogs.
+See: primitive dogs and New Guinea Singing Dog.

 Norwegian Lundehund peculiarities of this breed would be considered a fault in other dog breeds, but were purposely bred for in Lundehund's native Norway.
 The Norwegian Lundehunds have six toes on each foot that allow them to climb on vertical cliffs and their neck joints enable them to bend their head backward over their shoulders so that their forehead touches its back.